73 Notable alumni of

 -

-Bernard Reedy Jr. is a former American football wide receiver.
+Bernard Reedy Jr. is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He was signed by the Atlanta Falcons as an undrafted free agent in 2014.
-He played college football at Toledo.
+He played college football for the Toledo Rockets.

 -